simon-an/angular-ts-basic-training/slides/angular/chapter7.md

 </details>

-## Additional Exercise: add Edit SafeItem
+## Additional Exercise: Add Edit SafeItem

 - Implement an EditSafeItem Dialog.
 - Pass a copy of safeitem to the dialog.